groovycode-xyz/taschengeld/PROJECT_STATUS.md

 # Tascheged - Allowance Tracker Project Status

 ## Current Status
-The User Management Interface is now fully implemented with improved UX.
-CRUD operations for users are functional through the API.
+We have implemented the basic functionality of the Task Completion page, including drag-and-drop for both desktop and touch devices.
+We are now moving towards refining the user experience and implementing additional features.

+## Current Focus: Task Completion Page Enhancements

-## Completed Features
+### Completed Features
 - Basic application shell with header and sidebar navigation
+- User Management Interface (CRUD operations, API integration)
 - Task Management Interface (list view, CRUD operations, visibility toggle)
-- User Management Interface:
-  - List view of users
-  - AddUserModal for creating new users
-  - EditUserModal for modifying existing users
-  - DeleteConfirmationModal for user deletion
-  - Icon selection functionality
-  - API integration for CRUD operations

-## In Progress
-- Expanding test coverage for User Management components
-- Implementing business logic for user roles and restrictions

-## Upcoming Features
-- [ ] Implement logic to ensure at least one Parent account exists
-- [ ] Add restrictions for modifying user roles
-- [ ] Enhance error handling and loading states in UserManagement component
-- [ ] Implement Piggy Bank Account Interface
-- [ ] Develop Payday Interface

-## Action Plan: User Management Refinement

-### 1. Business Logic Implementation
-- [ ] Ensure at least one Parent account always exists
-- [ ] Implement restrictions on role modifications

-### 2. Testing
-- [ ] Write unit tests for UserManagement component
-- [ ] Write unit tests for AddUserModal component
-- [ ] Write unit tests for EditUserModal component
-- [ ] Write unit tests for DeleteConfirmationModal component
-- [ ] Perform integration testing for user CRUD operations

-### 3. Error Handling and UX Improvements
-- [ ] Implement error handling for API calls
-- [ ] Add loading states to UserManagement component
-- [ ] Enhance form validation in user modals

-### 4. Documentation
-- [ ] Update component documentation with usage examples
-- [ ] Expand README.md with User Management feature details
-- [ ] Document API endpoints for user management

-## Recent Updates
-- Refined User Management modals (Add, Edit, Delete)
-- Improved icon selection functionality
-- Implemented consistent layout and UX across user modals
-- Connected User Management interface to API endpoints

-## Next Steps
-1. Begin writing unit tests for User Management components
-2. Implement business logic for user roles and restrictions
-3. Enhance error handling and add loading states
-4. Update documentation to reflect new User Management features

-## Notes for Future Development
-- Consider implementing a more dynamic icon loading system
-- Explore options for user authentication and authorization
-- Plan for multi-language support in the future
+- Task Completion Page:
+  - Scrollable grid layout for task icons
+  - Scrollable row layout for user icons
+  - Drag-and-drop functionality for desktop and touch devices
+  - Basic visual feedback for task selection and dragging

+### Next Steps for Task Completion Page

+1. Refine User Experience
+   - [ ] Add animations for smoother transitions when dragging tasks
+   - [ ] Implement sound effects for task completion
+   - [ ] Enhance visual feedback for successful task completion

+2. Implement Cooldown System
+   - [ ] Create a cooldown mechanism to prevent rapid repeated task assignments
+   - [ ] Add visual indicators for tasks in cooldown

+3. Enhance State Management
+   - [ ] Set up global state management using React Context or Redux
+   - [ ] Implement data persistence using localStorage for completed tasks

+4. Improve Accessibility
+   - [ ] Ensure all interactive elements are keyboard accessible
+   - [ ] Add appropriate ARIA attributes for screen readers
+   - [ ] Implement focus management for drag-and-drop operations

+5. Testing and Optimization
+   - [ ] Write unit tests for TaskCompletionPage, TouchTaskGrid, and TouchUserRow components
+   - [ ] Perform cross-browser and cross-device testing
+   - [ ] Optimize performance for large numbers of tasks and users

+6. Additional Features
+   - [ ] Implement confetti animation for task completion celebration
+   - [ ] Add a task completion history or log
+   - [ ] Create a parent approval system for completed tasks

+## Upcoming Features (Beyond Task Completion)
+- [ ] Develop Piggy Bank Account Interface
+- [ ] Create Payday Interface

+## Notes for Next Session
+- Begin with implementing sound effects for task completion
+- Focus on refining animations and visual feedback
+- Start planning the cooldown system implementation

+## Resources and Libraries to Consider
+- Howler.js for audio playback: https://howlerjs.com/
+- Framer Motion for advanced animations: https://www.framer.com/motion/
+- canvas-confetti for celebration effects: https://github.com/catdad/canvas-confetti

+Remember to update this document as progress is made and new tasks are identified or completed.